CitrineInformatics/gemd-docs/docs/glossary.md

 A recorded measurement for a specific material run object.

 ### Measurement Spec
-Defines the intent for how a measurement should be performed, including any parameters and conditions.
+Defines the experimental design or standard operating procedure for a measurement, including any parameters and conditions.

 ### Measurement Template
 Defines the widest set of allowable bounds for associated conditions, parameters and properties.